ozthe2/ADTools/Docs/Get-OHStaleAccount.md

 ## DESCRIPTION
 Displays user or computer accounts from specified OU's that have not logged in to Active Directory in X amount of days.
-The default the search is recursive, meaning the specified OU and all child OU's will be searched too, unless you add the switch -DoNotSearchRecursively
+By default the search is recursive, meaning the specified OU and all child OU's will be searched too, unless you add the switch -DoNotSearchRecursively

 ## EXAMPLES